-For a FSMC (using Q{ref} in Eqns.
-A1 and A2), the frequency of the occurrence of very persistent wSBL nights decreases monotonically with the length of the night (Figure 11).
-Occurrence probabilities of very persistent wSBL nights from the FSMC match those of VP{ref} in summertime (nights of duration 8 to 10 hours) but are otherwise underestimated. - For nights lasting longer For longer nights the FSMC underestimates their occurrence.
-The increase in occurrence probability in VP{ref} with increasing night length in VP{ref} is consistent with larger synoptic-scale variability and stronger mechanical generation of turbulence in winter, but is not accounted for in a FSMC.
+For a FSMC (using \mathbf{Q}{ref} in Eqs.
+A1 and A2), the frequency of the occurrence of very persistent wSBL nights decreases monotonically with the length of the night (Fig. 1).
+Occurrence probabilities of very persistent wSBL nights from the FSMC match those of VP{ref} in summertime (nights of duration 8 to 10 h), but are otherwise underestimated.
+For longer nights the FSMC underestimates their occurrence.
+The increase in occurrence probability with increasing night length in VPref is consistent with larger synoptic-scale variability and stronger mechanical generation of turbulence in winter, but is not accounted for in a FSMC.
 The occurrence probabilities of very persistent vSBL nights decrease with increasing length of night in VP{ref}, consistent with an increase in mean pressure gradient force.
-While the FSMC also shows this behaviouran increase, it systematically underestimates the observed occurrence of very persistent vSBL nights.
+While the FSMC also shows an increase, it systematically underestimates the observed occurrence of very persistent vSBL nights.

-In VP{ref} the probability of at least one wSBL to vSBL or vSBL to wSBL transition occurring within a night shows no systematic dependence on the length of the night across the tower sites (Figure 12).
-In contrast, the occurrence probability of at least one transition in a FSMC (Eqns.
-A3 and A4) increases with the length of the night, and is larger than the VP{ref} at all sites (Figure 12, lower panels).
+In VP{ref} the probability of at least one wSBL to vSBL or vSBL to wSBL transition occurring within a night shows no systematic dependence on the length of the night across the tower sites (Fig. 2).
+In contrast, the occurrence probability of at least one transition in a FSMC (Eqs.
+A3 and A4) increases with the length of the night and is larger than the VP{ref} at all sites (Fig. 2, lower panels).
 The overestimation of turbulence recovery events by the FSMC is slightly larger than that of turbulence collapse events at land-based stations, while the opposite is true at sea-based stations.

-The probabilities of the occurrence of a recovery event subsequent to a turbulence collapse in the FSMC (Eqns.
-A6 and A8, Figure 13) agree better with those of VP{ref} than do the probabilities of the overall occurrence of at least one wSBL to vSBL transition (Figure 12).
+The probabilities of the occurrence of a recovery event subsequent to a turbulence collapse in the FSMC (Eqs.
+A6 and A8, Fig. 3) agree better with those of VP{ref} than do the probabilities of the overall occurrence of at least one wSBL to vSBL transition (Fig. 2).
 Both VP{ref} and FSMC occurrence probabilities increase with the length of the night, at about the same rate.
 At land-based stations the VP{ref} has fewer subsequent turbulence recovery events than expected from a FSMC, and at sea-based sites more are observed than predicted by a FSMC.
-Distributions of wSBL to vSBL transitions subsequent to recovery events in a FSMC and the VP{ref} are generally similar with slightly better agreement in summer than during winter (Figure 13, right panels).
+Distributions of wSBL to vSBL transitions subsequent to recovery events in a FSMC and the VP{ref} are generally similar, with slightly better agreement in summer than winter (Fig. 3, right panels).